lindaperez/rc1-javaoo/README.md

 # rc1-javaoo
 Repository Course I from 5 - Package developed for Object Oriented Programming in Java Specialization - Coursera

+Hi there,

+Download
+#Run as an Applet with Java 8

+Implemented:
+- Module6
+- MyContribution

 First Week Achievements

 Explain why classes and objects are useful in programming